 raising lowering the stakes.
 My long-time offer to deliver presentations and help you make other arrangements is hereby modified: If you’re serious, I’ll speak, moderate, and participate for no charge to you.
 You’ll need to provide venue(s), a place to lay my head, the occasional bite to eat, and transportation.
+Bear in mind that I speak about ABRUPT CLIMATE CHANGE.
+It is definitely not a conversation for everybody.
 Additional information follows for prospective hosts.

 If you’re reading this, you are likely considering the prospect of inviting me to visit to your area to speak and to help you make other arrangements.
 Herein, I offer some ideas and tools for a successful visit.
 You might want to read the perspective of a host from late 2012 in the wake of my departure.